emergency exit to google

 The quick answer is no you don’t.

-All we ask is that you are non-judgemental, kind and compassionate about helping others.
+All we ask is that you are non-judgemental, kind and compassionate about helping others, and are willing to learn more about domestic abuse.

-This depends entirely on what you are able to offer and the role that interests you.
+This depends entirely on what you can offer and the role that interests you.
 We have volunteers that contribute a few hours a week and others that contribute hours as and when they can.
-We have a range of opportunities across the charity during daytime, evenings and weekends – there’s something for everyone – but this is something we will be able to discuss at the interview
+We have a range of opportunities across the charity during daytime, evenings and weekends – there’s something for everyone – but this is something we will be able to discuss at the interview stage.

 We are happy to look at applications from those over the age of 18.
 However we do ask if you have been a service user, you have a six-month break away from the service before applying as a volunteer.